-the AMPs' expression, bacterial clearance, and host crab survivorship, which spurred us to explore the immune mechanisms of EsDAZAP2.
-Because of the crucial functioning of Toll, IMD, and JAK/STAT pathways in invertebrate innate immunity (2, 3, 23), we tested the respective translocation of Dorsal, Relish, and Stat92E in EsDAZAP2-silenced hemocytes, finding that only Dorsal could be regulated, thus indicating a possible relationship between EsDAZAP2 and the Toll pathway.
-However, Y2H screening using EsDAZAP2 as bait captured Sav, which is a signaling molecule in the Hippo pathway, an association confirmed by our co-IP assay.
+DAZAP2 has a highly conserved sequence throughout evolutionary including history, а conserved polyproline region and several SH2/SH3 binding sites.
+Its gene encodes a ubiquitously expressed protein and binds to DAZ and DAZL1 through DAZ repeats.
+Yet DAZAP2 has been studied little to date.
+What is known is that DAZAP2 was originally identified as an interacting protein of germ cell-specific RNA-binding proteins deleted in azoospermia (DAZ) (28); it was found associated with pathogenesis of multiple myeloma (MM)(18);and its degradation critical for IL-25 is signaling and allergic airway inflammation (29).
+In our study, the expression of EsDAZAP2 was significantly induced post-bacterial infection and EsDAZAP2 positively AMPs' regulated the expression, bacterial clearance, and host crab survivorship, which spurred us to explore the immune mechanisms of EsDAZAP2. crucial Due to the functioning of Toll.
+IMD. and JAK/STAT pathways in invertebrate innate immunity (2,3,23), we tested the respective translocation of Dorsal, Stat92E Relish. and in EsDAZAP2-silenced hemocytes, finding that only dorsal could be regulated, thus indicating а possible relationship between EsDAZAP2 and the Toll pathway.
+However, Y2H screening using EsDAZAP2 as bait captured Sav, which is a signaling molecular in Hippo pathway, an association confirmed by our Co-IP assay.
 It is thus clear that the SARAH domain in Sav binds with the same domain in Hpo to promote the latter's phosphorylation.
 Our results also demonstrated that the DAZAP2 domain in EsDAZAP2 binds with the WW domain in Sav, which suggests DAZAP and Hpo bind different regions of Sav and that this protein trimer affects the phosphorylation of Hpo and the nuclear translocation of Yki.

-Recent studies have revealed a new paradigm of Hippo signaling in the immune system of animals (6, 30, 31).
-These findings remind us that the Hippo pathway is not exclusively a developmental pathway, being capable of specific functions in differentiated tissues.
-Of particular interest to us is Gram-positive bacteria rather than Gram-negative bacteria activating the Drosophila Hippo pathway.
-Inhibition of the Hippo pathway suppressed only Gram-positive bacteria-induced innate immunity, as this prevented Yki translocation, leaving Cactus unable to bind with a transcription factor to promote its transcription, and this low expression of Cactus would have released Dorsal/ Dif from the cytoplasm into nucleus, thereby enhancing AMPs' expression (6).
-Our study thus demonstrated the vital contribution of the Hippo pathway and its cross-talk with the Toll pathway to the innate immunity of the E. sinensis crab, which suggests such an immune-related function for the Hippo pathway may also exist in other invertebrate species.
-Interestingly, both Gram-positive and Gram-negative bacteria induced the activation of the Hippo pathway in this crab, and its Hpo-silenced hemocytes showed significantly low expression of AMPs.
-In insects, the Toll pathway responds to Gram-positive bacteria (2), whereas the IMD pathway responds to Gram-negative bacteria (32); however, both bacterial groups can induce the activation of Toll and IMD pathways in crustaceans (33).
+Recent studies have revealed a new paradigm of Hippo signaling in the immune system of animals (6,30,31).
+These findings remind us that the Hippo pathway is not exclusively а developmental pathway, being capable of specific functions in differentiated tissues.
+Of particular interest to us is Gram-positive bacteria rather than Gram-negative bacteria activating the Drosophila Hippo pathway: inhibition of the Hippo pathway suppressed only Gram-positive bacteria-induced innate as this prevented Yki immunity, translocation, leaving Cactus unable to bind with a transcription factor to promote its transcription, and this low expression of Cactus would have released Dorsal/Dif from the cytoplasm into nucleus, thereby enhancing AMPs' expression (6).
+Our study thus demonstrated the vital contribution of the Hippo pathway and its crosstalk with the Toll pathway to the innate immunity of the E. sinensis crab, which suggests such an immune-related function for the Hippo pathway may also exist in other invertebrate species.
+Interestingly, both Gram-positive and Gram-negative bacteria induced the activation of Hippo pathway in this crab, and its showed Hpo-silenced hemocytes significantly low expression of AMPs.
+In insects, the Toll pathway responds to Gram-positive bacteria (2) whereas the IMD pathway responds to Gram-negative bacteria (32); however, both bacterial groups can induce the activation of Toll and IMD pathways in crustaceans (33).
 The expression of Cactus in the Toll pathway may be regulated in both cases of bacterial infection in crab, but whether or not the IMD pathway is regulated via Yki still remains unclear.